List: Christmas, holiday events in Pahrump region

 Hafen Elementary

-The Christmas program, performed by the students, will be Dec.
-17 and Dec.
+The Christmas program, performed by the students, will continue today, Dec.
 18, at 2 p.m.
 Second graders, fourth graders and kindergarteners will sing on Tuesday and first, third and fifth graders will sing on Wednesday, Dec.11.

 Gingerbread House Contest